-- Pour this vivid coloured batter into two greased and lined 20cm round (5cm deep) cake tins.
-Remember to keep a little batter for the crumb layer.
+- Pour this vivid coloured batter into three greased and lined 20cm round (5cm deep) cake tins.

-- Bake in a preheated oven (180C/160Fan/350F) for 40-45 minutes (20-25 minutes for the crumb layer) until a cake tester inserted in middle of the cakes comes out clean and the sponges spring back to the touch.
+- Bake the sponges for 35-40 minutes until a cake tester inserted in middle of the cakes comes out clean and the sponges spring back to the touch.

 how to make the cream cheese frosting